-Acne is the most common skin disease in the world — 80 percent of all people experience an acne breakout at some point in their lives, often during the teenage years.
-Acne is a skin condition in which the pores become clogged with sebum (oil) and dead skin cells.
-These clogs are referred to as comedones or blackheads and whiteheads.
-Propionibacterium acnes bacteria found on the skin can becomes trapped in these clogged pores.
+Acne can present as blackheads, whiteheads, pustules and cystic lesions.
+Acne is the most common skin disease in the world — 80 percent of all people experience an acne breakout at some point in their lives, often during the teenage years About 40–50 million Americans have acne at any given time.
+This is a skin condition that occurs when your hair follicles become plugged with oil and dead skin cells.
+It causes whiteheads, pimples or blackheads.
+Propionibacterium acnes bacteria found on the skin can become trapped in clogged pores.
 As the bacteria thrive on the sebum and pustule begins to form.
 Over time this triggers an inflammatory response from and a deep tender cystic lesion may form, which may eventually lead to follicle rupture if untreated.

-Acne most frequently affects the face, neck, back, chest and shoulders, areas that tend to have the greatest concentration of oil producing glands.
+Acne vulgaris most frequently affects the face, neck, back, chest and shoulders, areas that tend to have the greatest concentration of oil-producing glands.

-- Pustules are papules that are topped with pus.
-Pustules usually have visible red inflammation in the surrounding skin.
+Pustules are large bumps with a defined circular center that is filled with pus.
+They typically look like large and more inflamed whiteheads that have visible red inflammation in the surrounding skin.

 - Mild acne is the most common.
 It includes blackheads and whiteheads.
 If you only have a few clogged pores or they’re in an isolated spot, your acne is “mild.”

 - Moderate acne means you have more pimples than blackheads or whiteheads.
 With this type of acne, you may notice that some of your pimples have red skin or inflammation around them.

 - Moderately severe acne includes numerous papules and pustules, and occasional inflamed nodules.
 They may also occur on chest and back.